-Since no program can access the protected folder without going through Windows Defender, the data in those folders are safe from ransomware and any other malicious threats like viruses, malware, etc.
+Since no program can access the protected folder without going through Windows Defender, the data in those folders are safe from ransomware and other malicious threats like viruses, malware, etc.

-2. Now, select “Virus and Threat Protection” on the left panel.
+Now, select “Virus and Threat Protection” on the left panel.
 On the right panel, click on the “Manage Ransomware Protection” link under the Ransomware Protection section.

 Protect Folders Against Ransomware

-1. By default, Windows protects the default user folders like documents, pictures, etc. To protect a custom folder from ransomware, you have to manually add the folder controlled folder access.
-To do that, click on the “Protected Folders” link.
+By default, Windows automatically protects the user folders like documents, pictures, etc. To safeguard a custom folder from ransomware, you must manually add it to the Controlled Folder Access.
+It is pretty simple to do.
+Here’s how.

-3. Navigate to where your folder is located, select it and click on the “Select Folder” button.
+Navigate to where your folder is located, select it and click on the “Select Folder” button.

-4. That’s it.
+That’s it.
 You’ve successfully added a folder to the Ransomware Protection.

 However, you can manually add a program to the allowed list.
-This action allows the program to access all the protected folders on your system.
+This action enables the program to access your system’s protected folders.
 For example, I protect my work folder with Controlled Folder Access.
-However, I need programs like Snagit, Typora, OneDrive to be able to access that folder.
+However, I need programs like Snagit, Calmly Writer, and OneDrive to access that folder.
 So, I added these applications to the allow list.
 Here is how to do it.